 Child support frequently factors into Veterans’ VA loan applications.
 While the topic can be complex, it typically comes down to income and liability verification to determine what you can afford.

 VA loan lenders are often able to count child support payments as a verifiable income source, which can help Veterans increase their price range when purchasing a home.
 On the other side of the coin, monthly child support payments paid out by borrowers must be counted as an outgoing liability, which can have the opposite effect.

-The VA loan rules that cover these issues are found in VA Pamphlet 26-7, the VA Lender's Handbook.
-Among many other issues, these rules specify the type of income defined by the Department of Veterans Affairs as “verifiable income" which can be listed to get VA loan approval.
+The VA loan rules that cover these topics are found in VA Pamphlet 26-7 of the VA Lender's Handbook.
+The rules specify the types of income defined by the Department of Veterans Affairs as “verifiable income,” which can be listed to get a VA loan.

 In cases where the spouse is not obligated on the VA loan, the laws of the state may determine whether or not the spouse's income may be counted.
 These "community property laws" are based on the shared financial obligations the married couple has.

 If the borrower resides in a community property state, spouse income may be counted.
-The previously mentioned child support rules apply in these cases.
 If the borrower does not reside in a community property state, chances are that the only way spouse income might be counted is by having the spouse obligated on the new loan.
-Check with your loan officer to see what state or federal laws might apply in your specific circumstances.

 If there’s any concern that child support payments will negatively impact your VA loan approval, consider lowering the amount you’re looking to borrow.
 Remember that the top VA loan lenders are used to working with child support and alimony payments, so don’t hesitate to let your loan team know if you have any questions along the way.